schibsted/sdk-js-event-tracking/README.md

 # Difference between JS-Snippet and JS-SDK

 This repository combines both a tracking SDK (JS-SDK) and a tracking snippet.
-The SDK is the underlying library wit functionality to retrive IDs, create events and send events.
+The SDK is the underlying library with functionality to retrive IDs, create events and send events.
 But it doesn't do anything unless it is told to.
 If you are looking for the SDK documentation, please visit the [SDK documentation](https://github.com/schibsted/sdk-js-event-tracking/blob/master/SDK.md).

 A tracking script (JS-Snippet) runs on top of the SDK, this script automatically tracks a set of events.
 This page is the documentation for the tracking script.